landrevj/nixos/modules/nixos/hardware/vfio/readme.md

 ```

 ### VM won't boot more than once per host boot
-For me this was due to the pci usb card I had at the time not supporting pci reset properly.
+For me this was due to the PCIe usb card I was passing to the VM not supporting PCIe reset properly.
-This meant the card didn't get reset properly when the VM shut off and would throw errors when you'd try to
+This meant the card didn't get reset when the VM shut off and would throw errors when you'd try to
 start the VM again.

 #### Solution